 As mentioned above, it’s wise to book ahead.
 Prague is very popular and the Easter weekend in Prague is no exception.
 Check some options on places to stay in Prague below:

 Budget hostels in Prague:

 Little Quarter Hostel is located near the Prague palace grounds.
-This is at the other side of the river, but the place looked amazing.
-I waited a little too long otherwise, I’d definitely wanted to stay here.
+This is on the other side of the river, but the place looked amazing.
+I waited for a little too long otherwise, I’d definitely wanted to stay here.
 Check its location and availability here.